 I make no secret of the fact that I am an iPad fan.
 In fact, that’s putting it mildly – I absolutely love my iPad tablet, and use it all the time for drawing – both on the go and in the studio.
 In fact, so many people have seen me with it that I hear the same question again and again – Which iPad is the best for drawing?

-If you are in a hurry, bellow is the quick answer.
+If you are in a hurry, below is a quick answer.
 If you have a bit more time, just scroll down to explore.

 Best iPad for drawing if money is no object: